zowe/zowe-install-packaging/containers/conformance.md

 - listen to only ONE port in the container except for API Mediation Layer Gateway.
 - be cloud-vendor neutral and must NOT rely on features provided by a specific cloud vendor.
 - NOT rely on host information such as `hostIP`, `hostPort`, `hostPath`, `hostNetwork`, `hostPID` and `hostIPC`.
-- MUST accept either `instance.env` or `zowe.yaml` as a configuration file, the same as when running on z/OS.
+- MUST accept `zowe.yaml` as a configuration file, the same as when running on z/OS.

 ### Persistent Volume(s)